 - Thanks to Jan-Wouter Zwart for kindly providing me with a copy of his questions! [↩]

-- The joke here was that of the three panel members, Zwart was the one with a generativist bent.
+- The reason here was that of the three panel members, Zwart was the one with the strongest generativist bent.
 Zwart, now at the Department of Linguistics of the University of Groningen, is author of an award-winning PhD dissertation that was also the first book-length application of the Minimalist Program (Zwart 1993). [↩]